What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 What to pack for the mountains

-Whether you’re travelling for skiing, mountain hikes or alpine trekking, packing is unavoidable.
-The essentials include a suitable bag (a practical choice might be a hiking backpack), the right mountain gear and practical functional clothing.
-Your packing list will depend on your chosen activities, the number of days, the season and your personal preferences.
+Whether you’re travelling for skiing, mountain hikes or high-altitude trekking, there’s no avoiding the packing process.
+The essentials are a suitable bag (a hiking backpack is a practical choice), the right mountain gear and good functional clothing.
+Your packing list will, however, depend on the activities you choose, the number of days, the season and your own preferences.

-When you’re preparing for a winter mountain trip, it’s important to carefully consider what to bring so you’re fully equipped and ready for the unpredictable mountain conditions.
+When you’re getting ready for a winter mountain trip, it’s important to think carefully about what to take with you, so you’re not caught short and you’re prepared for the ever-changing mountain conditions.

-💡 You might also like: How to choose travel gear.
+💡 You might also like: How to choose the right travel gear.

 Clothing

-In winter, proper layering is essential in the mountains.
-The base layer should be functional underwear (such as nano boxer briefs) that wicks moisture and keeps your body dry.
-The second layer should be insulating – for example, a fleece jacket or sweater.
-For the outer layer, go with a waterproof and windproof jacket with a membrane (e.g. Radical Gore-Tex).
-Don’t forget warm socks, a hat, gloves and a scarf or neck gaiter to protect you from frost and wind.
+In winter you simply can’t go to the mountains without proper layering.
+The foundation is functional base-layer underwear (such as nano boxers) that wicks away sweat and keeps your body dry.
+The second layer should be insulating – think a fleece or a jumper.
+As the top layer, go for a waterproof, windproof jacket with a membrane (e.g. Radical Gore-Tex).
+And don’t forget warm socks, a hat, gloves and a scarf or neck gaiter to protect you from the cold and wind.

 Radical Gore-Tex jacket

 Quality winter footwear is the foundation of comfortable movement in the mountains.
-Choose boots with good insulation, waterproofing and a sturdy sole that provides stability even on slippery terrain.
-Waterproofing your boots is also important to keep your feet dry, even when it’s snowing or raining.
-Pack a waterproofing spray like Nikwax Nubuck Spray-on.
+Choose boots with good insulation, waterproofing and a sturdy sole that gives you stability even on slippery terrain.
+Waterproofing treatment matters too – it keeps your feet dry even when it’s snowing or raining.
+So pack a spray-on waterproofing treatment like Nikwax Nubuck Spray-on.

-For men, I recommend the Revel IV MID Polar M trekking boots, and for women, the Kamik Iceland snow boots.
+For the gents, I recommend the Revel IV MID Polar trekking boots, and for the ladies the Kamik Iceland snow boots.

-💡 TIP: Guide to the best trekking boots
+💡 TIP: Our guide to the best trekking boots.

 Revel IV MID Polar M